-Researchers announce the first comprehensive genome studies of the evolution of 21 breast cancersMay 17th, 2012 in Cancer /
+Researchers announce the first comprehensive genome studies of the evolution of 21 breast cancersMay 17, 2012 in Medicine & Health / Cancer

 In two back-to-back reports published online on 17 May in Cell, researchers have sequenced the genomes of 21 breast cancers and analysed the mutations that emerged during the tumours' development.
 The individual results are described below.